omgnetwork/omgnetwork.github.io/docs/glossary.md

 ## In-flight transaction
-A transaction is considered in-flight if it has been broadcast but has not yet been included in the Plasma chain.
-A transaction may be in-flight from the perspective of an individual user if that user does not have access to the block in which the transaction is included.
+A transaction is considered to be “in-flight” if it has been broadcast but has not yet been included in the Plasma chain.
+It may also be in-flight from the perspective of an individual user if that user does not have access to the block in which the said transaction is included.

 ## Inclusion Proof